cloudnativelabs/kube-router/docs/see-it-in-action.md

 - round robin load balancing
 - client IP based session persistence
-- source IP is preserved if service controller is used in conjuction with network routes controller (kube-router with --run-router flag)
+- source IP is preserved if service controller is used in conjunction with network routes controller (kube-router with --run-router flag)
 - option to explicitly masquerade (SNAT) with --masquerade-all flag